s3770851/BITs-App/README.md

 ## Usage:
-The user will need to register their email and password before starting.<br/> If a user has already previously registered, then they can sign in directly from the sign-in screen.
-If a user has not logged out previously, they will not be required to login.<br/>
+The user will need to register their email and password before starting.
+If a user has already previously registered, then they can sign in directly from the sign-in screen.<br/> If a user has not logged out previously, they will not be required to login again.<br/>
 Once registered or logged in, the user will be taken to a list of restaurants within the food court.<br/>  The user can search for a restaurant or scroll through the list of displayed restaurants.<br/>
 When they have chosen their restaurant of choice, the menu for that restaurant will be displayed on the screen.<br/> The user can scroll through and select each item for purchase and place into shopping cart <i>yet to be developed</i>.<br/>  The user can also choose to select more specific information such as nutritional information to be displayed for each item placed in the shopping cart.